 - Move around, get active or take a walk

 - Many people take up a new hobby while quitting such as yoga, meditation, or running

 - Hang out with friends or family who support your decision to quit

 - Make sure you always have a book, magazine or headphones to keep yourself occupied

 - Download some great games to your phone

 Taking a work break

-If there’s a certain place where people congregate to smoke, avoid that place.
+If there’s a certain place where people gather to smoke, avoid that place.
 During your break, hang around with the non-smokers.
-Bring books and magazines to entertain you at lunch.
+Bring a book or your headphones to entertain you at lunch.

 One of the best things you can do for yourself is to get support from others, especially people who have also quit smoking.
 This could be supportive friends or family members, or even a support group for smokers trying to quit.
 Talking to someone who can listen and empathise with what you're going through can make a big difference.